 However, it’s important to know that this tension can be resolved and the two can be merged.
 Most people want to be excited and hopeful about the kind of relationship you want to see yourself in, but at the same time you don’t want that image to end up creating a sense of hopelessness.
 It is possible with therapy to refine and reshape your own dynamics with love and intimacy, allowing the space to mold the image with who you are and refining some of your deeper own dynamics to connect with the relationship you desire.

-Learn more about relationships and how I can help.
+Contact me to learn more about relationships and how I can help.